 - Walter Taylor is going “All Yellow,” highlighting the yellow wildflowers of Florida and giving special consideration to the ones that are difficult to identify.
 (11 a.m.
 Auditorium)

-- Bruce Turley, owner of Wilcox Nursery & Landscape, will present some of the new and lesser known native plants that work well in gardens and landscapes.
+- Bruce Turley, owner of Wilcox Nursery & Landscape, will present “New Native Plants, Trends and Opportunities”, a hands-on presentation of live native plants to consider for landscape use.
 (1 p.m.
 Azalea Room)

 - Florida Wildflower Foundation president Terry Zinn will provide guidelines on how to have a “Successful Large-Scale Wildflower Planting.”
 (3 p.m.
 Azalea Room)

 - Dr. Jeff Norcini will present the concepts and simple steps for “Establishing a Small Wildflower Meadow from Seed,” then demonstrate the process in the UF/IFAS Extension’s new wildflower meadow.
-(11 a.m.
+(10 a.m.
 Rose Room.
 Free to symposium attendees.
 Pre-registration is required as space is limited.)
+THIS WORKSHOP IS FULL.

 Saturday guided walks